 Timeline of Catholic education in Australia

 Help us build the timeline of Catholic education in Australia.
-Submit a photo and key dates, events and historical facts from your diocese or school community.
+Submit a photo and key dates, events and historical facts from your diocesan community.

 October 1820 – First Catholic School in Australia

 The first Catholic school in Australia was founded in October 1820 by Irish Catholic priest John Therry.
 The school, which Catholic historians believe was in Hunter Street, Parramatta, taught 31 students – seven of whom were Protestants.
 An Irish Catholic convict, sent to the colony being convicted of embezzlement, named George Marley opened the school for Fr Therry and ran it for three years.
 This school was transferred to the site of the present Parramatta Marist School junior in 1837.
 Parramatta Marist High School, now located in Westmead NSW traces it origins back to this first school.
 It seems at least two other Catholic schools were established in New South Wales before the school opened by George Marley.
 One school is thought to have opened between 1803 and 1806, the second early in 1817.
 However, both schools were closed by 1818.
 Photo: Old Parramatta School Classroom, Circa 1900s

 By 1833, 10 Catholic schools in Australian Colonies, these early schools were opened and run by lay people.

 Bishop John Bede Polding arrived in Sydney in 1835 and took control of Catholic schools.
 By 1836, there were 13 primary schools in operation, seven are for boys, six for girls and all have government support.
 Photo: Bishop John Bede Polding (public domain).

 In 1836, St Mary’s Cathedral College in Sydney opens.

 In 1838, five Irish Sisters of Charity arrive in Sydney in response to a request from Archbishop Bede Polding.
 In the early years the Sisters conducted visits to various schools and taught catechesis.